BuildOnViction/docs/docs/whitepaper.md

 In fact, masternodes are paid for their effort of correctly working so that the chain is actively updated in a consistent manner.
-More importantly, becoming masternode means a certain amount of tokens is locked, 50 000 \$TOMO in particular.
-As a result, in order to control more than$\frac{3}{4}$ masternodes, attackers must hold a considerable amount of \$TOMO and gain huge support from token holders.
+More importantly, becoming masternode means a certain amount of tokens is locked, 50 000 TOMO in particular.
+As a result, in order to control more than$\frac{3}{4}$ masternodes, attackers must hold a considerable amount of TOMO and gain huge support from token holders.
 And because of this, the attackers do not have incentives to do any malicious action to harm the chain.